jeonghanlee/epics-ioc-NTI-EMS/README.md

 # Modbus EPICS IOC for NTI E1W

+**This repository is only for an example, we decided not to use this product due to unknow Modbus connection stabilities.
+I didn't catch up their latest firmware also.**

+If one needs many temperature monitoring channels, I recommend to check the Measurement Computing TC-32 unit.

 NTI E1W [1] is the low-cost environment monitoring system with 1-wire temperature over Modbus TCP/IP.
 The NTI E1W also supports the SNMP, but I don't test it yet.

 It supports 24 single reading 1-wire sensors in any combination, but this example only has 8 temperature sensors.

 ## Requirements